kumaeki/MyAZ400/Topic07.md

 <details>
     <summary>answer</summary>
     A. Create a feed view named @release and set @release as the default view.
-After the npm packages test successfully, Configure a release pipeline that promotes a package to the @release view.
+After the npm packages test successfully, Configure a release pipeline that promotes a package to the @release view.<br/>
+    <a href="https://learn.microsoft.com/en-us/azure/devops/artifacts/feeds/views?view=azure-devops"> Use feed views to share packages </a>
 </details>

 ---